Dublin7/BeatForge-Studio-Pro/replit.md

 ## Project Overview

-BeatForge Studio is a comprehensive browser-based music production platform that combines AI-powered beat generation, advanced step sequencing, and professional-grade mixing tools.
-All audio processing runs locally in the browser using the Web Audio API and Tone.js framework.
+BeatForge Studio is a comprehensive browser-based music production platform that combines AI-powered beat generation, advanced step sequencing, professional mixing tools, and a full-featured audio editor with AI capabilities.
+All audio processing runs locally in the browser using the Web Audio API and Tone.js framework, with AI features powered by OpenAI via Replit AI Integrations.

 ## Tech Stack